Universality of the turbulent magnetic field in hypermassive neutron stars produced by binary mergers: Introduction

 The GW170817 event~\cite{abbott17a,abbott17b} was arguably one of the most important astrophysical findings of the last decade for several reasons.
 First, it demonstrated that binary neutron star (BNS) mergers can produce strong gravitational wave (GW) signals and power bright electromagnetic emissions on a broad range of the spectrum~\cite{goldstein2017,savchenko2017,abbott17d,abbott17c,metzger17,davanzo2018,fong2019,dobie2018,mooley2018}.
 Second, the comparison of theoretical models with the observations allowed to narrow some of the physical properties of neutron stars (NSs) such as their radius, maximum mass, tidal deformability and equation of state (EoS) (see, e.g.,~\cite{margalit17,shibata2017modeling,abbott2018}).
 In addition, it also served to measure the GW speed with unprecedented precision, setting strong constraints in many alternative theories of gravity (see, e.g.,~\cite{PhysRevLett.119.251301,2018EPJC...78..738G}).

 Although the dynamics of BNS mergers is fairly well understood (e.g., \cite{ciolfi2020key}), there are still many open questions regarding the details of the physical processes taking place during and after the merger.
 Here we focus in one of them, namely the amplification and large-scale reorganization of the magnetic field, which is thought to be necessary in order to launch a magnetically dominated jet associated to the short gamma-ray burst (SGRB) (see e.g.~\cite{Mckinney2009,10.1093/mnras/staa955}).
-Although the BNS merger and post-merger evolution of the remnant has been extensively studied through general-relativistic magnetohydrodynamics (GRMHD) simulations~\cite{palenzuela2013electromagnetic,kiuchi14,neilsen2014magnetized,kiuchi15,giacomazzo15,palenzuela15,ruiz16,kiuchi18,ciolfi2019,ciolfi2020collimated,ruiz2020,mosta2020}, the problem is not fully resolved yet.
-The impossibility of capturing the small (but dynamically important) scales induced by the Kelvin-Helmholtz instability (KHI), possibly combined with other instabilities, prevents to give a definite answer on what is the topology and intensity of the magnetic field in the remnant, when the turbulent amplification approaches saturation.
-Moreover, these strong magnetic fields are thought to enhance the angular momentum transportation (see e.g.~\cite{ciolfi2020key} and references therein), a key factor in the fate of the remnant.
+Although the BNS merger and post-merger evolution of the remnant has been extensively studied through general-relativistic magnetohydrodynamics (GRMHD) simulations~\cite{palenzuela13a,kiuchi14,neilsen2014magnetized,kiuchi15,giacomazzo15,palenzuela15,ruiz16,kiuchi18,ciolfi2019,ciolfi2020collimated,ruiz2020,mosta2020}, the problem is not fully resolved yet.
+The impossibility of capturing the small (but dynamically important) scales induced by the MHD instabilities at play, possibly combined with other instabilities, obscures a definite answer on what is the topology and intensity of the magnetic field in the remnant, when the turbulent amplification approaches saturation.
+Moreover, these strong magnetic fields are thought to enhance the angular momentum transport (see e.g.~\cite{ciolfi2020key} and references therein), a key factor in the fate of the remnant.
 In presence of large-scale magnetic fields, the formation of the jet can be favored, and the amount mass ejecta could also change, compared to a non-magnetized remnant.
+Moreover, the presence of a jet or magnetically driven winds also depends on the field topology.